huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Your daily behaviors shape your future.
 A good day of training is worth little on its own, but a good year was worth plenty.
 Your final results are merely a reflection of your prior commitments.
 Do a little more what you want to do every single day, until your vision becomes reality.
 It's those little bits of good put together that overwhelm the world.
 [All success is a lagging indicator.](https://ryanholiday.net/all-success-is-a-lagging-indicator)

 Every effort counts.
 How you do one thing is how you do everything.
 Anything above zero compounds positively.
 Start with small baby steps.
 Always [take the small things seriously](https://terrytao.wordpress.com/career-advice/be-professional-in-your-work/), because [small things become big things](https://youtu.be/mZPN9W-jPm4).
 Ordinary becomes extraordinary.
 Drops of water make an ocean.
 Every focus session is a building block of a big pyramid.
 The little things really do count.
-The most exciting outputs come from the most boring inputs.
 Over time, bit by bit, step by step, little by little, things will add up and lead to giant leaps.
 Remember to always focus on how far you have come, not how far you have to go.

+Success isn't about talent—it's about the willingness to tackle the boring, repetitive work that others avoid.
+[You have to embrace the boredom in the dark to shine in the light.](https://www.youtube.com/watch?v=vwnTJLMRlFI) [If you want to look good in front of thousands, you have to outwork thousands in front of nobody.](https://x.com/Dame_Lillard/status/555485512492785665) The most exciting outputs come from the most boring inputs.

 Be very biased toward execution.
 Set 5-year goals, but take 10-minute actions.
 Think in terms of decades, but act in terms of days.
 Think as if you were in a marathon, but act as if you were in a sprint.
 Think like a man of action, and act like a man of thought.
 Focus on the effort, not outcomes.
 Be patient with results, but inpatient with actions.
 [If you are not taking action consistently, then you are not practicing patience—you are just waiting.](https://jamesclear.com/3-2-1/may-16-2024) Remember: Action doesn't have to be perfect for it to be right.